DevDevangshu404/CAN-Bus-Video-Fuzz/ReadMe.md

 This project is a CAN (Controller Area Network) fuzzing tool that integrates video detection to identify vulnerabilities in automotive or industrial systems.
 The tool uses a GUI built with `Tkinter`, CAN communication via the `python-can` library, and video processing with `OpenCV`.

-### Check more about it on my website: https://www.devangshumazumder.com/projects/content/videofuzz/fuzzing

 ## Features